Buyer questions

 Quooker vs Qettle: which is better value?

-+Qettle wins on headline price (around GBP 695 for a 4-in-1) and on warranty terms (up to 5 years on parts).
-Quooker wins on tank longevity, dispense temperature and resale value, but starts at around GBP 1,195 and rises sharply with the Fusion and CUBE add ons.
++Qettle wins on headline price, at around GBP 620 for a 4-in-1.
+Quooker wins on tank longevity, dispense temperature and resale value, but starts at around GBP 1,050 and rises sharply with the Fusion and CUBE add ons.
 For a busy family kitchen with mid range budget, Qettle delivers the better value per pound spent.
 For households planning a 15 year fit and forget install, Quooker is the safer long term bet.
-Full breakdown across 8 dimensions at /reviews/quooker-vs-qettle-8-differences-2026.
+Full breakdown across 8 dimensions at https://boilingwatertap.com/reviews/quooker-vs-qettle-8-differences-2026.

 Should I choose a 4-in-1 tap or a separate hot-water valve?